adyxax/www/content/docs/about-me/_index.md

 ## Who am I?

 Hello, and thanks for asking!
-My name is Julien Dessaux, and I am a 34 years old guy working in IT.
+My name is Julien Dessaux, and I am a {{< age >}} years old guy working in IT.
 Adyxax is the nickname I use on IRC, github, etc.

 ## Online presence